github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

   This is particularly useful in the following situations:

   - One of the dependencies of the query pack you are running is not yet published.
-Resolving from source is the only way to refernce that pack.
+Resolving from source is the only way to reference that pack.
   - You are making changes to multiple packs at the same time and want to test them together.
 Resolving from source ensures that you are using the version of the pack with your changes in it.

 Example